What Happened to Gene Therapy?

 Two different vector systems are used in gene therapy today: viral and non-viral.
 Retrovirus and adenovirus are still among the top used in viral vectors.

-In fact, the largest challenge faced in gene therapy is how to deliver the new genes into the patient's cells.
+In fact, the largest challenge faced in gene therapy is not the process of modifying genes—but delivering those genes to the patient's cells.

-Different cells are responsible for different jobs, and only a subset may be involved in disease (for example Ashi's white blood cells, or Jesse's liver cells) so gene therapy need only target the affected cells.
+Different cells are responsible for different jobs, and only a subset may be involved in disease (for example: Ashi's white blood cells, or Jesse's liver cells).
+Gene therapy need only target the affected cells.

-For all its challenges and setbacks, gene therapy is considered a very promising treatment for numerous disabling and otherwise incurable diseases.
-Investment is growing and regulators are creating specific rapid access paths, providing hope for doctors and patients.
+Researchers are now working to re-engineer viruses to ensure the safety and efficacy of gene therapy in the future.
+Despite its troubled history, gene therapy is a promising treatment for numerous disabling and incurable diseases.
+Investment is gene therapy research is growing and regulators are creating rapid access paths, providing hope for doctors and patients.